 It is often claimed that heterosexual women do not orgasm with a lover because men are incompetent lovers.
 Yet some men (the more educated) are much more motivated to explore a lover’s body and discover how it might respond to stimulation than a woman ever is.
 It is suggested that men do not know what anatomy to stimulate.
 This could be easily remedied if women told men.
 It is also asserted that lesbian women have more orgasms than heterosexual women.
 But explicit explanations for how lesbian women are aroused and how they orgasm with a lover are noticeably lacking.

 Lesbians may assume (as others do) that heterosexual women respond to intercourse because they are aroused by male genitals and vaginal penetration.
 But a woman’s genitals and her ability to respond to stimulation are identical regardless of orientation.
 No woman has a drive to be impregnated.
-An emotional attachment to a man (and a desire for family) may cause a heterosexual woman to be amenable to intercourse.
-But no one can orgasm within time limits set by another person’s responsiveness.
+What is bewildering for everyone is that a tiny minority of politically motivated individuals use their views to intimidate the majority.
+But millions of other more rational people who may disagree, say nothing.

 It should be emphasized, however, that a high proportion of the unmarried females who live together never have contacts which are in any sense sexual.
 (Alfred Kinsey 1953)